Fun Run: Reception

 The episodes received mixed reviews.
 Pam and Jim finally getting together went over well with most critics.
 Zap2It's Rick Porter thought "the show handled the PB&J (Pam Beesly and Jim) stuff as well as it always has, underplaying the romance as much as the NBC marketing folks overplay it."
-Although Christine Fenno from Entertainment Weekly was happy about Pam and Jim finally dating, she was critical of them being secret about it, reasoning "I mean, nobody's cheating.
-Can't the Pam and Jim plotline have a bigger obstacle than self-imposed, weakly enforced secrecy?"
-TV Guides Jack Rodgers was glad "the writers aren't jerking us around anymore, and the pair are finally busted when Jim hops a ride home with Pam after work."
+Although Christine Fenno from Entertainment Weekly was happy about Pam and Jim finally dating, she criticized their secrecy as too small of an obstacle for the arc.
+TV Guide's Jack Rodgers was glad "the writers aren't jerking us around anymore, and the pair are finally busted when Jim hops a ride home with Pam after work".

 Reviews for Michael in this episode were a little bit more mixed.
-Rick Porter said that "there was a little too much Bad Michael in the hour for my taste."
+Rick Porter said that "there was a little too much Bad Michael in the hour for my taste".
 Travis Fickett of IGN disagreed, saying that "the best stuff in the episode comes from Steve Carell.
 There's his reaction to hitting Meredith, how he breaks it to the office, and his fear that the office is cursed."
-Will Leitch, a writer for New York, said that Michael hitting Meredith with his car was "one of the most shocking moments in the show’s history" and "nothing that came afterwards could quite top what happened in the first 25 seconds."
+Will Leitch, a writer for New York, said that Michael hitting Meredith with his car was "one of the most shocking moments in the show’s history" and "nothing that came afterwards could quite top what happened in the first 25 seconds".